Title: First Annual Message to the Congress

 Revision is needed of the laws regulating radio interference.

-Legislation and regulations establishing load liner, to provide safe loading of vessels leaving our ports are necessary and recodification of our navigation laws is vital.
+Legislation and regulations establishing load lines, to provide safe loading of vessels leaving our ports are necessary and recodification of our navigation laws is vital.

 Revision of procedure of the Federal Trade Commission will give more constructive purpose to this department.